Meet Mark & Maria, the Cat Mad Sitters

 We both loved cat cartoons as children: Top Cat was Mark’s favourite; Maria’s was Pixie, Dixie & Mr Jinks.

 We carry a variety of cat toys in our suitcases – this helps us bond with the cats much faster.

 We travel everywhere with Ben & Kylie (long story!).
 They were the only guests at our wedding.

 When I met Mark in 2002, I was living and working in London and he was settled in Leeds, where he shared a house with Gollum, a little rascal he had adopted from his local cat shelter.
 Mark and I had only met a couple of weeks earlier, but when I first travelled to Leeds to visit him over a weekend, and Gollum settled on the sofa with us as we watched a film, I knew I was home.

 Gollum was only about a year old, still a playful kitten with bundles of energy, a hunger for cuddles and attention, and a penchant for chasing anything you threw in front of him.

 When we arrived home from work in the evenings, he would either be waiting for us by the door, meowing animatedly as if demanding to know where we’d been all day, or come bounding over from the bottom of the garden, where he had no doubt been chasing after birds or playing with Poppy, the neighbours’ pretty calico girl.

-Sadly his time with us was cut short after he was killed by a car one Friday night.
-Mark picked up his lifeless body from a neighbour’s house, where he had been found in the morning.
+Tragically, his time with us was cut short after he was hit and killed by a car.
+A neighbour came to the house to deliver the terrible news one Saturday morning: he had found his lifeless body lying in his front garden.
 We buried him in the back garden and cried for days.
-We still miss him to this day and think of him whenever we meet a black cat or play with his favourite toy.
+We still miss him to this day and think of him whenever we meet a black cat or play with his favourite toy – feathers on a string.

-This site is dedicated to him, and he’s the reason we have a black cat in our logo.
+This website is dedicated to him, and he’s the reason we have a black cat in our logo.